ScreepsMods/screepsmod-admin-utils/README.md

 `GET /stats` Lots of useful stats on server performance `GET /api/user/world-start-room` Dynamically returns a start room for the client `GET /api/experimental/pvp` Same as on mmo, returns active pvp rooms.
+`GET /api/experimental/nukes` Same as on mmo, returns nukes.